mvanwinkleias/blog_posts/2023-06-20-vms_and_encryption/2023-06-20-vms_and_encryption.md

 * do a dist-upgrade on it,
 and watch the proxy logs to make sure it's being used.

+Only turn it on to upgrade it, or to install default packages you think are useful for the rest of the builds.

+Because the rest of the builds will use the caching proxy, you can err on the side of not installing the tools on the base install, and have a list of packages you like to have installed after the machine is cloned.

 # Relevant Sequences